GabrielaCR/AGNfitter/README.md

-AGNfitter (beta_version : To all new users, please wait till Friday evening for a new update.
-Small bug found.
-Thanks!!)
+AGNfitter (beta_version)
 ========
-**A Bayesian MCMC approach to fitting Spectral Energy Distributions of AGN and galaxies**
+**A Bayesian MCMC approach to fitting Spectral Energy Distributions of AGN and galaxies** **To all new users: please wait before download till Friday 24 June for a new update.
+Thanks!!**
 Welcome to AGNfitter!

 AGNfitter is a Python algorithm implementing a fully Bayesian MCMC method to fit the spectral energy distributions (SEDs) of active galactic nuclei (AGN) and galaxies from the sub-mm to the UV.